Bangkok Airport shopping offers an amazing selection of products from the sublime to the luxurious and some of these are unique to Thailand.

 But bear in mind, many shops in Suvarnabhumi Airport may not be open 24 hours.

-For the brand name shops mentioned below I have included their opening hours and some product details of what to buy in Bangkok Airport.
+For the brand name outlets mentioned below, the Bangkok Airport shops opening hours are included, as well as some product details of suggested items to buy in Bangkok Airport.

 It is not that long ago that Bangkok Airport was first commissioned and in the early days the place was a spartan shell of an airport.